-While filing for bankruptcy in Los Angeles can provide immeasurable relief for debtors of many varying situations‚ one must understand that there can in some cases be a somewhat adversarial relationship with the court-appointed bankruptcy trustee.
+While filing for bankruptcy in Woodland Hills can provide immeasurable relief for debtors of many varying situations‚ one must understand that there can in some cases be a somewhat adversarial relationship with the court-appointed bankruptcy trustee.

 The person in this role will be responsible for reviewing the bankruptcy documents and petitions‚ examining the filer of the bankruptcy under oath‚ liquidating non-exempt assets and requesting the avoidance of certain transfers or security interests.

 Perhaps one of the biggest points of contention between bankruptcy filers and trustees is the question of what is exempt.
 There is property you want to keep – and to which you may be entitled to keep.
 Some of this is very clear-cut under California law (i.e.‚ your home‚ your car‚ household items‚ wages‚ etc.).
 However‚ the trustee may have a different view on what is exempt and what isn’t.
 He or she will not make the ultimate decision‚ but their recommendations are taken very seriously by the court.

 Filers need to carefully choose their battles on this front‚ but also need an advocate who can make a strong case to the court when a disagreement arises.

 The case of Hardy v.
 Fink‚ reviewed recently by the U.S. Bankruptcy Appellate Panel for the Eighth Circuit‚ involved such an issue.

 Here‚ the debtor‚ Hardy‚ had filed for relief of her debts under Chapter 13 of the bankruptcy code.
 (As opposed to a Chapter 7 liquidation‚ a Chapter 13 filing is a reorganization of debts‚ with a structured payment plan for between three to five years.)